Project Setup

 Description of your dapp.

-The following arguments is settings for the rate limiter (spam
+The following arguments are settings for the rate limiter (spam

 prevention).
-The client will accumulate one "operation point" every
+The client accumulates one "operation point" every

 rate_limit_recovery_time